wellingguzman/b.sh/README.md

 b.sh ba
 ```

-All commands above will regenerate the index page
+All commands above will regenerate the index page.

 ### Directory structure